andreana27/afinidata-content-manager/CONTRIBUTING.md

 ## Documenting

-We use sphinx to autogenerate documentation.
-It is advised to at least add docstrings to new member functions or classes.
+We use Sphinx to autogenerate documentation. [https://afinidata-content-manager.readthedocs.io/]  It is needed to at least add docstrings to new member functions or classes.

+## Code of Conduct

+This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to coc@afinidata.com

 ## Coding conventions